-Combining traditional optical lens design, precise mold control and semiconductor manufacturing expertise, our WLO lens with integrated waveguide, refractive optics and diffractive optical element (DOE) is one of the best solution for next generation computational imaging module for 2D/3D illumination and 3D dot projector, which can be applied to 3D face recognition, 3D sensing, 3D reconstruction, and gesture control.
-Himax is a pioneer in high-precision diffraction optics technology with 15 years of experience, having worked on very different designs over a variety of applications with some of the world's most heavyweight tech names.
+Combining traditional optical lens design, precise mold control and semiconductor manufacturing expertise, our WLO lens with integrated waveguide, refractive optics and diffractive optical element (DOE) is one of the best solutions for next generation computational imaging module for 2D/3D illumination and 3D dot projector, which can be applied to 3D face recognition, 3D sensing, 3D reconstruction, and gesture control.
+Himax is a pioneer in high-precision diffraction optics technology with over 15 years of experience, having worked on very different designs over a variety of applications with some of the world's most heavyweight tech names.
 With the innovative process and specific structure, our wafer level optics products provide small form factor and compact module size to be easily integrated into consumer products.
-The diffraction optics technology is now well adopted in 3D sensing, AR/VR devices, holographic display, biomedical inspection, optical communication, etc. We are seeing that DOE plays an even more decisive role for the next generation optical technology in light of its high-precision and lightweight characteristics.
+The diffraction optics technology is now well adopted in 3D sensing, AR/VR devices, holographic display, automotive, biomedical inspection, optical communication, etc. We are seeing that DOE plays an even more decisive role for the next generation optical technology in light of its high-precision and lightweight characteristics.

-Our WLO technology is also adapted to form microstructure such as lens array, DOE and lenticular lens for advanced applications in digital and computational imaging fields.
+Our WLO technology is also adapted to form microstructures such as lens array, DOE and lenticular lenses for advanced applications in digital and computational imaging fields.
 These technologies stand in a unique position to integral optical design, semiconductor manufacturing process, and compact packaging service, which are rarely covered by one single company.
-Deeply rooted in core wafer level optics technologies, we provide highly customized optical solutions and high-volume manufacturing to many tier-one customers such as structured lighted and ToF 3D sensing on mobile device, AR/VR gadgets, biomedical devices and other applications.
+Deeply rooted in core wafer level optics technologies, we provide highly customized optical solutions and high-volume manufacturing to many Tier-1 customers such as structured lighted and ToF 3D sensing on mobile devices, AR/VR gadgets, automotive, biomedical devices and many other AIoT applications.

 Our WLO business hit inflection in the middle of 2017 when we began mass shipment to an anchor customer.
 The overall 2018 shipment increased considerably year-over-year because of the customer's large-scale adoption in more models.
-In 2019, we continued the strong shipment momentum from 2018 to fulfill anchor customer's higher demand with a significant year-over-year increase.
-In 2021, we continued our shipment to an anchor customer for their legacy product.
-We continue to make progress with ongoing R&D projects with world-leading high tech giants for ToF 3D sensing, AR/VR gadgets, biomedical devices and others, targeting their future generation products centered around our exceptional design know-how and mass production expertise in WLO technology.
+In 2019, we continued the strong shipment momentum from 2018 to fulfill an anchor customer's higher demand with a significant year-over-year increase.
+We continued our shipment to an anchor customer for their legacy product and continue making progress on R&D projects with world-leading high-tech giants for ToF 3D sensing, AR/VR gadgets, automotive, biomedical devices and others, targeting their future generation products centered around our exceptional design know-how and mass production expertise in WLO technology.
+One illustration is our WLO technology being deployed by one VR player to empower 3D perception sensing for precise controller-free gesture recognition.
+We expect volume production starting in 2023.